 A certified public accounting firm audits every United Way annually.
 Results, along with recommendations for improvements, are presented to each local Board of Directors.
 This group of local community volunteers then enacts and monitors suggested improvements.
 These annual audit reports are visible on our website here.

-As this collaborative work progresses in 2016 and into 2017, there may be opportunities to address specific gaps in service partners within the collaborations through a selective process and in the spring of 2017, there will be more consideration of open funding opportunities.
+As this collaborative work progresses in 2017 and into 2018, there may be opportunities to address specific gaps in service partners within the collaborations through a selective process.

 Until that time, the best way to keep abreast of United Way’s work and potential partnership opportunities is to complete the interest form below in order to receive our newsletters and any updates that emerge.

-Also, currently in order to receive funding from the United Way of the Greater Triangle, partners must meet the Standards of Accountability.
-It may be helpful to become familiar with these standards so that your organization can begin putting some of these pieces into place.
+Also, in order to receive funding from the United Way of the Greater Triangle, partners must meet the Standards of Agency Accountability.
+This document provides helpful guidelines for excellence in non-profit agency governance and management.